 - Management of acute pain in the chronic pain patient

-In addition to a formal lecture series, fellows participate in ultrasound simulation and our monthly journal club and difficult case conference.
+In addition to a formal lecture series and web-based curriculum, fellows participate in simulation training, OSCEs, multidisciplinary conferences and our monthly journal club and difficult case conference.
 We offer both formal and informal sessions for oral board exam preparation.
 Fellows are required to present at our CME-accredited Grand Rounds.

 Medical Student Teaching